 - Use specific strategies to activate prior knowledge, such as previewing headings or key concepts, or making a prediction and confirmation chart.

 - Prepare and guide previewing activities to support and focus the connections students make.

-- Use graphic organizers to introduce important information, to solicit prior knowledge from students, and to make predictions.
+- Use graphic organizers to introduce important information, solicit prior knowledge from students, and make predictions.

 - Avoid soliciting guesses from students without guidance or feedback.

 - Keep it short.
 Previewing should not take longer than 5 minutes, especially if a teacher has limited time with students.

 - Revisit after reading to assist in reviewing, confirming, or refuting predictions, summarizing, and making connections.